 6 panels with all in all 90 solar cells will require the strings to be combined into groups.

-For connection to P60 we can deliver 12V 2A pr. input, 6 input is available.
+For connection to P60 we can Accept 12V 2A pr. input, 6 input is available.
 This will require 9 inputs -> we need 2 ACU to be capable to charge the batteries with the full amount of absorbed energy from solar panels.

 For connection to P80 we can deliver 12V 1A pr. input, 12 input is available.
 This will require 18 inputs -> we need 2 ACU to be capable to charge the batteries with the full amount of absorbed energy from solar panels.

+Possible configurations.

+Panels configured in 3 strings pr. panel and connected directly to the structure will give this situation:

+3 panels with total 45 solar cells – 9 strings providing 12V 500mA (Azur cells)

+If we on the panels combine some strings, we can reduce number of wires to the structure:

+3 panels with total 45 solar cells – 5 strings; 4 12V – 1A and one 12V 500mA (Azur cells)

+These 2 configurations can be used in combination with P60 or P80 and 16V or 32 V battery package.

+Panels configured in 2 strings pr. panel and connected directly to the structure will give this situation:

+3 panels with total 45 solar cells – 6 strings providing 16,8V 500mA and 19,2V 500mA (Azur cells)

+This configuration can only be used with P60 or P80 and 32V battery package.
+(Input voltage is over 16,8V).

+3 panels with total 45 solar cells – 2 strings providing 16,8V 1,5A and 19,2V 1,5A (Azur cells)

+This configuration can only be used with P60 and 32V battery package.
+(P80 only allow 1A and voltage is over 16.8V)

 Thermal considerations

 When connecting solar arrays to input on P60 / P80 it is crucial to consider the thermal problems also.
 The ACU is not 100% effective, it is a good design, but the loss must be considered when configuring the system.
 Expect the loss to be around 7% of the applied energy.